Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 Lost in the annals of history it is said the people of the Kathmandu Valley worshiped Yamaraj (Yama), the Hindu “lord of death” on this day.

-During King Pratap Malla’s reign 1641 – 1664 his family were stuck by a tragedy when his son died.
+During King Pratap Malla’s reign 1641 – 1664 his family were struck by a tragedy when his son died.
 The king’s wife was grief stricken and inconsolable.
 Distressed by his wife’s grief the king tried to cheer her up but failed at every attempt to make her smile.

-Window of virtues during Gai Jatra
+Historic Window of 33 Virtues in Kathmandu Durbar Square during Gai Jatra

 The group began ridiculing and mocking the rich, members of high society.
 While at the same time they highlighted the plight of the poor.
 They then showed the injustices within society with no mercy spared.